SNCFdevelopers/bootstrap-sncf/templates/extern/4.0/components/checkboxes-and-radios.md

 ### Checkboxes

 Check boxes are often used for forms or for other functions that let users select options from a multiple-choice format.
 With check boxes, users can choose several criteria or options, which is not possible with radio buttons.

 There are three selection states—deselected, selected, and undefined.
 The undefined state appears when a group of sub-selections contains deselected and selected states.

 {% example html %}
 {% include components/checkbox.html name="exampleCheckbox1" id="exampleCheckbox1" label="Custom checkbox" %}
 {% endexample %}

-Custom checkboxes can also utilize the `:indeterminate` pseudo class when manually set via JavaScript (there is no available HTML attribute for specifying it).
+Custom checkboxes can also utilize the `:indeterminate` pseudo class and `aria-checked="mixed` for screen reader, when manually set via JavaScript (there is no available HTML attribute for specifying it).

 <div class="bd-example bd-example-indeterminate">
   <div class="custom-control custom-checkbox">